 The curriculum’s required courses give students a strong foundation in both the software and hardware aspects of computing, as well as the mathematics and science that underlie the discipline.
 The electives in the later years allow students to study a particular area of computer science in greater depth.

-The Bio-Cheminformatics option provides an opportunity for Computer Science majors to broaden their knowledge base to the disciplines of biology and chemistry, and to learn, design, and implement Computer Science tools relevant to the disciplines.
-The option requires Genetics course and an additional course from Biology or Chemistry department.
-It also requires two Computer Science courses related to bio-cheminformatics, such as Data Mining, Machine Learning, and Visualization.
+The Bio-Cheminformatics option provides an opportunity for Computer Science majors to broaden their knowledge base to the disciplines of biology and chemistry, and to learn, design, and implement computer science tools relevant to the disciplines.
+The option requires Genetics course and an additional course from Biological Sciences or Chemistry department.
+It also requires two computer science courses related to bio-cheminformatics, such as Data Mining, Machine Learning, and Visualization.

 Data Science Option